 JOY ZHANG - Undergraduate Tutor

-Joy is a currently a junior double majoring in Economics and Statistics.
+Joy is a currently a senior double majoring in Economics and Statistics.
 She enjoys reading different genres of literature.
-As a student from a cross-cultural background, she is able to identify a lot of similarities and differences between writing styles of various cultures.
-She believes that writing showcases the flow of ideas and thoughts of a writer.
-Therefore, she loves to brainstorm ideas with writers, and help them with the organization and the development of their essays.
+As a student from a cross-cultural background, she is able to identify a lot of similarities and differences among the writing styles of various cultures.
+She believes that writing showcases the flow of ideas and thoughts of a writer; therefore, she loves to brainstorm ideas with writers and help them with the organization and development of their essays.
 In addition, she’s passionate about traveling.
 In her free time, she enjoys reading different travel blogs and is always fond of planning for her next trips.

 YUNFEI ZHAO - Undergraduate Tutor, Targeted Tutoring Coordinator

-Yunfei is pursuing a Communication major.
+Yunfei is pursuing a Communication major and an Education, Learning, and Society minor.
 Although he has had frequent instruction and practice in writing academic research papers in this environment, he still prefers working with writers on personal statements and cover letters.
-Since the summer before he came to UW, he has helped many students with their personal statements for college admissions.
 He looks forward to the challenge of working with writers working in many different genres.
-No matter what stage an essay is at -- brainstorming to revising -- Yunfei believes that conversations with tutors help writers come up with many new ideas, so he never tires of discussing an assignment with someone.
+No matter what stage an essay is at -- brainstorming to revising -- Yunfei believes that conversations with tutors help writers come up with many new ideas.
 An international student, Yunfei was born in Tianjin, China; he speaks fluent Mandarin Chinese.
-In his spare time, he love playing table tennis, hanging out with friends, and (best of all) photography.
+In his spare time, he loves playing table tennis, hanging out with friends, and (best of all) photography.